wilkie/blog/posts/reuleaux-selectors.md

 The intuitive attempt to represent directional values for male, female, and androgynous would be to use a triangle and place each gender at a corner.
 This posed some difficulty in selection.
-Some individuals were quick to place their marker in a corner directly.
+Based on informal feedback, some individuals were quick to place their marker in a corner directly.
 The corners, by being corners, could not capture the fluidity of the spectrum.

 Therefore, the corners should be rounded off in a way that did not compromise their position as an extent, but also give the impression of fluidity.